wp-plugins/social-dropdown/readme.txt

 If you do not like Dropdowns, this plugin has the ability to show the bookmarks without the dropdown - similar to what other plugins display.

 Remember to **read the readme file** to ensure that you have done what is needed.

 == Installation ==

 By installing the plugin, you agree to [Tevine's policies](http://www.tevine.com/policies.php "Tevine's Policies").

 1. Upload the **"social-dropdown"** (actually, any directory will do) folder into the "/wp-content/plugins/" directory.
-The folder should consist of several files and folders:

-* readme.txt
-* LICENSE.txt
-* ajax.js
-* configinterface.php
-* dropdown.js
-* generatebookmarks.php
-* style.css
-* socialdropdown.php
-* icons/
-* thescripts/

-2. Login to your Wordpress Administration Panel

-3. Go to the plugins tab, and activate the "Social Dropdown" plug-in.
+2. Login to your Wordpress Dashboard Panel and activate the "Social Dropdown" plug-in from the plugins tab.
 If there are no error messages (e.g. in the options panel or else-where), the plugin is properly installed.

-4. Insert `<?php Show_Dropdown(); ?>` at where you want the social bookmarks to be displayed.
+3. Insert `<?php Show_Dropdown(); ?>` at where you want the social bookmarks to be displayed.
 This line of code should be placed within the Wordpress loop (i.e. the place where your posts appear).

-5. You can rearrange, add and remove bookmarks via the `Options > Social Dropdown` panel.
+4. You can rearrange, add and remove bookmarks that are displayed via the `Settings > Social Dropdown` panel in Wordpress 2.5 and above, or in the `Options > Social Dropdown` panel in earlier versions of Wordpress.

 Feel free to poke around the internals of the plug-in.